-

 2025.02.05 AG Memo on "Sanctuary Jurisdiction Directives"Effective Date

 The United States filed a lawsuit against the State of Illinois and others, including the city and mayor of Chicago, arguing that their sanctuary laws/policies obstruct and unlawfully impede the enforcement of federal immigration laws.
-US v.
+United States v.
 Illinois, No. 1-25-cv-01285 (N.D.
 Ill.).

-The Department of Justice (DOJ) files a suit against New York State as part of its crackdown on sanctuary jurisdictions.
+The DOJ filed a suit against New York State as part of its crackdown on sanctuary jurisdictions.
 The lawsuit challenges the legality of New York's "Green Light Law," which, according to the complaint, "bars the sharing of New York State Department of Motor Vehicles (“DMV”) records or information . . . with federal immigration agencies."
 United States v.
-State of New York, 25-cv-00205 (N.D.N.Y.).
+State of New York, No. 1:25-cv-00205 (N.D.N.Y.).

 The New York Times reports that Alina Habba, interim U.S. Attorney for New Jersey, is investigating New Jersey Governor Phil Murphy and Attorney General Matt Platkin over their statewide Immigrant Trust Directive, which took effect in 2019 and limits the types of voluntary assistance the police, prosecutors, and correction officers may provide federal immigration authorities.
 Habba warned during an interview that anyone who "gets 'in the way'" of federal deportation efforts could face charges of obstruction and concealment.